 Common Floor Mat Mistakes

-One of the most commonly misused floor mats is the walk mat, also know as a charcoal mat or wipe mat.
+4. Using the wrong floor mat for the application.
+One of the most commonly misused commercial floor mats is the walk mat, also know as a charcoal mat or wipe mat.
 While a walk mat works well in an office or lobby application, it does not provide the best protection on a shop floor or in an oily environment.
 Some floor mat vendors will recommend a walk mat in a shop floor environment because they do not offer a floor mat designed for industrial application.

 Review the chart below to see the major differences between a walk mat and SorbIts® SlipBusters®.